dapperlabs/nba-smart-contracts/README.md

 You can also see the scripts in `transactions/scripts` to see how information can be read from the real Top Shot smart contract deployed on the Flow Beta Mainnet.

-### Accessing the NBA Top Shot smart contract on Flow Beta Mainnet

-The Flow Beta mainnet is still a work in progress and still has a limited number of accounts that can run nodes and submit transactions.
-This means that the real Top Shot smart contract deployed on chain is still not accessible by the public.
-This is only temporary and can be expected to open up to the public when the Flow mainnet is released to the public in Q3-Q4 2020.
-Stay tuned in the NBA Top Shot and Flow discord channels for more info.

 ## NBA Top Shot Events